Customer Stories — 14 min

 Submit the application to their nearest German embassy or consulate in person

 Once submitted, the application will be forwarded to the German immigration authorities (Ausländerbehörde) and processed within three months.
-If successful, your employee will then receive their residence permit, allowing them to work in Germany.
+If successful, the employee will then receive their residence permit, allowing them to work in Germany.

-If your employee is not a citizen of the above countries (or of an EU/EEA member state), they will first need to apply for an Employment Visa from their nearest German embassy or consulate (or an officially designated visa application center).
+If the employee is not a citizen of the above countries (or of an EU/EEA member state), they will first need to apply for an Employment Visa from their nearest German embassy or consulate (or an officially designated visa application center).

 To do this, they will need: